astuyve/astuyve.github.io/_posts/2024-03-27-ultimate-lambda-secrets-guide.md

 <span class="image fit"><a href="/assets/images/secrets/ssm_warm.png" target="_blank"><img src="/assets/images/secrets/ssm_warm.png" alt="Systems Manager Parameter Store warm request"></a></span>

 ## AWS Secrets Manager
 Secrets Manager is purpose-built for encrypting and storing secrets for your application.
 It also has the largest cost at $0.40 per secret per month.
 This cost is multiplied by the number of regions you choose to replicate each secret to, so this can add up quickly.
+Fetching a secret costs $0.05 per 10,000 API calls, and there is a free 30-day trial.

 The big features you'll gain over Parameter Store are the ability to automatically replicate secrets across regions, automatically (or manually) rotate secrets.
 This feature often satisfies requirements for applications subject to regulations like PCI-DSS or HIPAA.
 If these are must-have features for your application, it makes sense to use Secrets Manager.